Engineering Dissipative Quasicrystals

-For $h=0$, $H_3$ reduces to the non-Hermitian quasicrystal considered in Ref.~\cite{chen3}, where the localization transition at $t_1=0.3$ coincides with a PT-symmetry breaking transition (see Fig.~\ref{fig:fig5}(a)(b)).
-Therein, three different phase transitions occur at the same time at $t_1=0.3$ and $h=0$~\cite{chen3}.
-While localization and non-Hermitian skin effects leave similar dynamic signatures as the previous cases, the PT-symmetry breaking transition modifies the Liouvillian gap (see Fig.~\ref{fig:fig5}(b)(c)), and affects the long-time damping rate $L(t)$ (see Fig.~\ref{fig:fig5}(c)).
+For $h=0$, the localization transition at $t_1=0.3$ coincides with a PT-symmetry breaking transition (Fig.~\ref{fig:fig5}(a)(b)).
+Therein, three different phase transitions occur simultaneously at $t_1=0.3$ and $h=0$~\cite{chen3}.
+While localization and non-Hermitian skin effects leave similar dynamic signatures as the previous cases, the PT-symmetry breaking transition modifies the Liouvillian gap (Fig.~\ref{fig:fig5}(b)(c)), and affects the long-time damping rate $L(t)$ (Fig.~\ref{fig:fig5}(c)).
 For $h\neq 0$, $H_3$ is no longer PT symmetric, but the localization transition still acquires a spectral topological nature, and simultaneously mark the appearance (in the extended state) or disppearance (in the localized state) of the non-Hermitian skin effect.

 {\it Discussion:---} By engineering quantum jump operators in an open dissipative system, we demonstrate how exotic phases and phase transitions in non-Hermitian quasicrystals induce transitions in the full open-system quantum dynamics, characterized by the change of spatial or temporal patterns the steady state is approached.

-More important, our systematic construction of the dissipative quasicrystal is aided by the close connection between non-Hermitian phenomena and open-system quantum dynamics in quadratic Fermi open systems.
+Our systematic construction of the dissipative quasicrystal is aided by the close connection between non-Hermitian phenomena and dynamics in quadratic Fermi open systems.
 Such an understanding would offer the blueprint, in the form of non-Hermitian Hamiltonians, for conceiving interesting quantum open systems.

 \begin{widetext}

 {\Alph{section}} {S\arabic{figure}} {S\Roman{table}} {S\arabic{equation}}